Sample Intelligence Brief β€” Simulated Engagement Data

 How This Gets Built 1.
 Connect β€” Read-only access to repos, issues, PRs, commit history.
 No disruption.

-3. Map β€” Findings tied to specific teams, repos, and business levers.
+3. Map β€” Findings to teams, systems, and boundary ambiguity.

 Under The Hood